 PowerPoint is familiar to most students and offers a slide-by-slide voice-narration recording facility.

 Ask students to prepare a podcast on the topic to be submitted electronically.

-For some students without ready internet access or lacking digital confidence the move to e-portfolios might be quite challenging, and they may need extra guidance.
+For some students without ready internet access or lacking digital confidence, moving to e-portfolios might be challenging and need extra guidance.